 We served our calzones with our Easy Marinara Sauce.
+Our Slow Cooker Marinara Sauce would also be good with the calzones!
 We had fun dipping and dunking our calzones!

 Kale, Mushroom, and Ricotta Calzones are perfect for Meatless Monday…or any night.
 Josh already asked if we could have these calzones for dinner again and I think I will have to say yes!

 If you like this calzone recipe, give these pizza recipes a try!